How to Become a Registered Investment Advisor

 - The registration package to the regulatory agency will include any associated documents required for registration.

-If the Investment Advisor is going to run a “Hedge Fund” and trade commodity futures, a Series 3 National Commodity Futures Exam is often required.
-Click here to order Series 3 self study materials.
+If the Investment Adviser is going to run a “Hedge Fund” and trade commodity futures, a Series 3 National Commodity Futures Exam is often required.

 To order Series 65 Uniform Investment Advisor study materials or to see course descriptions click here